 Apple III (1980-1983)

-While the Apple I looked like a Victorian dressing table, the Apple II actually looked like a smart electric typewriter.
+While the Apple I looked like a Victorian dressing table, the Apple II looked like a smart electric typewriter.
 While used professionally, it doesn’t quite pass the grade at looking powerful enough for true Pro status.
 The Apple III, on the other hand, looked much more impressive and cost at least $4,000.
 Rather than allow users to install upgrades within its case you could buy extras that stacked on top of the computer increasing its height to the extent that you had to put extra cushions on your chair.

-The Apple III Plus featured a built-in clock but even that advanced was not enough to save it from the scrapheap.
+The Apple III Plus featured a built-in clock but even that advanced feature was not enough to save it from the scrapheap.

-At $10,000, the pre-Mac Lisa was Apple’s most expensive computer and was aimed at large businesses.
+At $10,000, the pre-Mac Lisa was Apple’s most expensive computer and aimed at large businesses.
 So far, so pro.
 Sadly, that’s where its pro credentials fade away as it was a closed all-in-one system that looked like ET’s head rather than an imperial Walker from Star Wars.